mrncstt/mrncstt/README.md

 ### Hi there 👋
-My name is Mariana and I'm a data analyst in a grayard company and I'm a production engineering student.
+My name is Mariana and I'm a data analyst in a company thats provide funeral goods and services as well as cemetery property and services and I'm a production engineering student.

 Things about myself: